 macOS Sierra full review

-Design & interface
+macOS Sierra's design & interface

-Siri on the Mac
+Siri on Mac

 This is the big one.
 Macs can now be controlled verbally using the Siri voice-recognition engine from the iPad, iPhone, Apple Watch and Apple TV.
 It was only a matter of time, really - and it's only fair to point out that Windows already has Cortana (and has done since Windows 8.1) - but it's still nice to see.